Loris1123/RbScheme/README.md

     ruby scheme.rb "(define a 10)"

-To skip tests (faster):
+Some other examples:

+To run tests:

-    ruby scheme.rb -s
+    ruby scheme.rb -t

 To open the gui:

     ruby scheme.rb -g

-To open the gui and skip tests:
+To open the gui and run tests:

+    ruby scheme.rb -g -t

+Specify a file to run:

+    ruby scheme.rb -f FILENAME

+Run a file and then start GUI (also possible with interactive mode):

-    ruby scheme.rb -g -s
+    ruby scheme.rb -f FILENAME -g

 ## What it can do (so far)